Skip to main content

 Note: If you have an NVIDIA GPU and want CUDA support, follow the PyTorch installation guide for your specific setup.

-Deliverable: Screenshot showing successful package imports with version numbers.
+Deliverable: Screenshot showing successful package imports.

 Part 2: Python Skills Review (40 points)